 Our business is directly and indirectly sensitive to several macroeconomic factors and the state of the United States financial markets.
-In the United States, economic data received over the quarter continued to point to fairly steady economic growth over the first half of 2017 despite some slowing in the first quarter.
-According to the most recent estimate by the Bureau of Economic Analysis, real gross domestic product ("GDP") growth accelerated to 2.6% in the second quarter of 2017 from 1.2% in the first quarter of 2017, putting the overall growth rate over the last four quarters at 2.1%.
-A largely healthy labor market, generally steady consumer spending, signs of improved business investment, and still low interest rates have all been supportive of growth.
-Despite little notable improvement in hard economic data compared to the prior year as a whole, business and consumer confidence remains elevated, likely driven by prospective business-friendly policy and regulatory changes.
-Improving global growth may also provide a more favorable backdrop for the U.S., with stable growth momentum evident in most major global economies.
-While a prospective rise in U.S. economic growth to 2 - 3% on improving confidence and a stronger global economy may seem modest by historical standards, it would still be above the Congressional Budget Office's estimate of potential GDP growth, and therefore could be enough to further tighten the labor market, push wages higher, and increase the probability of the Federal Reserve ("Fed") following through on its median projected rate path of one more rate hike in 2017 and three more rate hikes in 2018.
+In the United States, economic data continued to point to fairly steady economic growth over the second and third quarter of 2017 after some slowing in the first quarter.
+According to the most recent estimate by the Bureau of Economic Analysis, real gross domestic product ("GDP") grew at an annualized rate of 3.0% in the third quarter of 2017.
+This estimate translates to an overall growth rate over the last four quarters at 2.3%, slightly higher than the average for the expansion.
+Growth has been supported by a largely healthy labor market, generally steady consumer spending, signs of improved business investment, and continued low interest rates.
+Stronger global growth has also provided support, with stable or accelerating growth across most major economies.
+Business and consumer confidence have remained elevated, with only modest declines since the run-up following the U.S. elections in November 2016.
+Despite economic stability and a healthy labor market, inflation has remained below the Federal Reserve's ("Fed") 2% target.
+While a prospective rise in U.S. economic growth to 2-3% may seem modest by historical standards, it would still be above the Congressional Budget Office's estimate of potential GDP growth; and could be enough to further tighten the labor market, push wages higher, and increase the probability of the Fed following through on its median projected rate path of one more rate hike in 2017 and three more rate hikes in 2018.